A. The context and the dispute

-Gupta J then analysed the question and concluded for the following reasons that the Emergency Arbitration provisions of the SIAC Rules did not violate Indian law:
+Gupta J then analyzed the question and concluded for the following reasons that the Emergency Arbitration provisions of the SIAC Rules did not violate Indian law:

 - Two, in this case, the parties have expressly chosen the SIAC Rules as the curial law.
-As observed in Singer, it would be unlikely for the Courts to interfere with such arbitral proceedings except in cases which shock the judicial conscience.
+See footnote 14 above.
+Show More As observed in Singer, it would be unlikely for the Courts to interfere with such arbitral proceedings except in cases that shock the judicial conscience.

 - Rule 30 of the SIAC Rules recognizes the right of a party to avail interim relief under Section 9 The rules however provide an option to either approach the emergency arbitrator or a judicial authority prior to the constitution of the Tribunal.
 Therefore, the SIAC Rules do not take away the substantive right of the parties to approach the Courts in India for interim relief.

 - Both parties made the choice, and Amazon exercised the choice.
 Nothing in ACA prohibits the parties from doing so.